Algebraic geometry of discrete interventional models: Introduction

 \section{Introduction}

 A \emph{graphical model} is a statistical model represented by a graph whose vertices correspond to random variables and whose edges encode conditional independence relations among these variables.
-The set of probability distributions that belong to the graphical model $\MM(\GG)$ associated to a graph $\GG$ are characterized via a recursive factorization of their density function or via the Markov properties associated to $\GG$ \cite{P09}.
-In the case that all nodes of $\GG$ are either Gaussian or discrete random variables, these properties can be formulated in the language of algebraic geometry.
-The recursive factorization gives a polynomial parameterization of $\MM(\GG)$, while the Markov properties define polynomial ideals whose vanishing defines the model implicitly.
-The study of graphical models from this perspective started with the work of \cite{DSS08,GSS05,GMS06} and continues with contributions by different authors \cite{HS14,KRS19}.

 Graphical models are used in a wide variety of fields, including computational biology, genomics, sociology, economics, epidemiology, and artificial intelligence \cite{KF09,P09,SGS00}.
 In these fields it is common to use causal discovery algorithms (e.g. \cite{C02,SWU19,SGS00}) to learn a \emph{directed acyclic graph} (DAG) that informs the practitioner of cause-effect relations between observed variables based on the available data.
+Namely, if $i\rightarrow j$ is an edge of the DAG, we would like to interpret this as saying variable $i$ is a (direct) cause of variable $j$.
 Without imposing further assumptions on the data-generating distribution, these methods are only able to learn a DAG up to its \emph{Markov equivalence class} (MEC).
-Since the aim is to learn a causal structure, this method is in many instances insufficient because the set of DAGs in a single MEC can have drastically different causal interpretations.
+Since the aim is to learn a causal structure, this method is in many instances insufficient because the set of DAGs in a single MEC may have different causal interpretations.
 We illustrate this point in Figure~\ref{fig:3dags}.

+The standard approach to learning the correct causal DAG within its MEC is to use \emph{interventional data} \cite{WSYU17,YKU18}.

+Interventional data is obtained by performing experiments (randomized controlled trials) that target a subset of the variables in the system and change their respective conditional distributions given their direct causes.

+This set of nodes is called an \emph{intervention target} and the resulting distribution is an \emph{interventional distribution}.
+Interventions that do not render their targets independent of their direct causes are called \emph{soft interventions}.